mahesh-panchal/NBIS_project_template/workflow/README.md

 where:
 - `params.yml` is a YAML formatted file containing workflow parameters such as input paths to the data.
-    A [params.yml template](params.yml.TEMPLATE) is provided to copy for convenience.
+See examples in the analyses subfolders.
     Alternatively parameters can be provided on the command-line using the `--parameter` notation (e.g., `--samples <path>` ).
-- `<custom.config>` is a nextflow configuration file which provides additional configuration (see the [custom.config template](custom.config.TEMPLATE)).
+- `<custom.config>` is a nextflow configuration file which provides additional configuration or overrides existing settings.
+For example:

+    ```nextflow
+    // custom.config supplied using -c custom.config
+    process {
+        withName: 'TASK' {
+            cpus = 4       // Update cpus required
+            time = 1.d     // Update maxium time process can run for
+        }
+    }
+    ```
 - `<profile>` is one of the preconfigured execution profiles (`uppmax`, `singularity_local`, `docker_local`).
 Alternatively, you can provide a custom configuration to configure this workflow